 The Cooperative Orthotic and Prosthetic Enterprise (more commonly known by its acronym, COPE) and its medical partners do incredible work custom-making prosthetic limbs for victims of unexploded ordnance.
 The COPE Visitor Center in Vientiane is a worthwhile visit with thoughtful exhibits and excellent informational videos about the ongoing UXO problem in Laos.
 The Center hosted President Obama during his visit to the country in September 2016.

-Given the history of US military involvement in this region, I hope to be more purposeful in my actions as an American traveler.
-I ask my readers to join me in honoring victims of war by acting with intention and making a small donation to UXO LAO, MAG America, or COPE.
+Given the history of US military involvement in this region and my particular history as a white man from the West, I intend to be more purposeful in my actions as a traveler.
+For me, that starts with returning the things that were unfairly given to me back to my neighbors.
+If you have the means, please join me in honoring victims of war by acting with intention and making a small donation to UXO LAO, MAG America, or COPE.

 Thank you for your support.